 Instructions

-- Prepare a half-sheet pan (18 x 13 inches) with parchment paper or spray with cooking spray to prevent sticking.
+- Line a large sheet pan with parchment paper or spray it with oil to prevent sticking.

 - Rinse and towel dry all the vegetables.

-- In a large bowl, toss the cauliflower, carrots, fresh herbs, olive oil, ½ teaspoon salt, freshly ground pepper.
+- In a large bowl, toss cauliflower, carrots, fresh herbs, olive oil, ½ teaspoon salt, and pepper.

 Comments